-By taking into account the discussions on all three candidate bands the meeting concluded that there is a request to study other bands for the system according ETSI TR 103 054 because the studies carried out by SE PT 44 had shown that the 2.4 GHz and 5.8 GHz bands are not compatible and therefore they are not suitable for this Broadband DA2GC system.
+By taking into account the discussions on all three candidate bands the meeting concluded that there is a request to study other bands for the system according ETSI TR 103 054 because the studies carried out by SE PT 44 had shown that this system would not be compatible with specific radio applications in the 2.4 GHz and 5.8 GHz bands and therefore they are not suitable for this Broadband DA2GC system.

 By looking at the frequency bands which are currently categorised as Category 2, it is obvious that the band 2 483.5-2 500 MHz after WRC-12 (see outcome for AI 1.18 as described in section 3.4 above) is less suitable for Broadband DA2GC systems as it was before.
-The band 5 150-5 170 MHz looks more difficult than the unpaired terrestrial 2 GHz bands because of the compatibility regarding AMS (Flight Test Telemetry) in that band.
-Also the compatibility studies on BBDR in the band 5 150-5 250 MHz, carried out by SE PT 41 some years ago, had shown that compatibility could only be achieved with a very low density usage, such as BBDR.
-Additionally the compatibility with the FSS (feeder links) in that band looks rather challenging because it led to the indoor restriction for the RLANs.WG FM is invited to decide whether the unpaired terrestrial 2 GHz bands (1 900-1 920 MHz, 2 010-2 025 MHz) should be studied in order to clarify the suitability for Broadband DA2GC systems.
+The band 5 150-5 170 MHz also looks difficult because of the compatibility regarding AMS (Flight Test Telemetry) in that band.
+Compatibility studies on BBDR in the band 5 150-5 250 MHz, carried out by SE PT 41 some years ago, had shown that compatibility could only be achieved with a very low density usage, such as BBDR.
+Additionally the compatibility with the FSS (feeder links) in that band looks rather challenging because it led to the indoor restriction for the RLANs.

+Therefore the unpaired terrestrial 2 GHz bands (1 900-1 920 MHz, 2 010-2 025 MHz), currently categorised as Category 3, seem to be most appropriate to be studied next.
+WG FM is invited to decide whether SE44 can perform the corresponding studies in order to clarify the suitability for Broadband DA2GC systems in these bands.
 These two bands are already under consideration in different fora (WG FM, ECC PT 1, and EC) and it seems to be that they will not be used for Electronic Communications Networks as planned originally.

 The participants of the meeting were informed that everybody who is interested to take part in the WG FM Correspondence Group on the unpaired terrestrial 2 GHz bands should sent a request to Ms Cristina Reis, WG FM Vice Chairman, cristina.reis@anacom.pt.

-The proposal to ask WG FM if the bands 1 900-1 920 MHz and 2 010-2 025 MHz may be studied in detail by FM PT 48 was supported by France, Germany, Sweden and by the proponents of this system.
+The proposal to ask WG FM that the bands 1 900-1 920 MHz and 2 010-2 025 MHz may be studied in detail was supported in FM PT 48 by France, Germany, Sweden and by the proponents of this system.

 WG FM is invited: